 Start by making a list of everything you need to do.
 Then try to group the tasks together that are similar such as creating emails content, social media content, etc. This is called batching your work.
 Next, plot it all out on a calendar scheduling each batch of tasks for certain days.
 Perhaps one week you do all accounting, billing, invoicing, etc. One week you can do all content.
 One week you schedule all appointments and make calls to clients.
 You will be surprised how much you can get done when you don’t have a million to-do tasks running around in your head to distract you!

-Finally consider any work that you can outsource to an intern or a VA (virtual assistant).
+Finally, consider any work that you can outsource to an intern or a VA (virtual assistant).
 This could be sending invoices, making the cold calls to schedule appointments, or creating social media etc. If the tasks are well organized and thought out then either an intern or a VA should be able to do them in a short amount of time with little to no additional help from you, which will free you up for the work you love to do!
 Designing!

 Build An Online Presence

-In this day and age it is imperative that you have an online presence.
+In this day and age, it is imperative that you have an online presence.
 The bare minimum would be a basic website that included a landing page, about you page, and contact form.
 The landing page should have examples of your work.
 Your about page should tell your story and gives a list of products or services you provide.
 It is very important to have a contact page so potential clients can reach you.
 A blog is another good way to engage with your customers.
-You can show trends in the industry, and give them a back stage pass to your work studio to see where the magic happens!
+You can show trends in the industry, and give them a backstage pass to your work studio to see where the magic happens!

-Many successful print studio now have an online presence via social media.
+Many successful print studios now have an online presence via social media.
 Their designer customers follow them via Instagram or Facebook.
-Having a social media presence is a great way to stay on the minds of your customers and show them visual representation of your designs, and keep them up to date on possible trade shows you may be attending.
+Having a social media presence is a great way to stay on the minds of your customers and show them a visual representation of your designs, and keep them up to date on possible trade shows you may be attending.
 Social media is also a great way to find new customers.

 How To Build Your Customer List

 Having a strong email list of potential clients is crucial to building a successful textile print business.
-In this type of business you are only as good as your last designs.
+In this type of business, you are only as good as your last designs.
 This is why it is so important to constantly be building your list of potential new clients and keeping in contact with your existing clients.

 Here are the top 10 ways to build a customer list:

-- On your website you absolutely have to have a way for people to sign up for your email list.
-This is called an opt-in form, and can be easily added via a plug-in no matter what type of web design platform you use (WordPress, Square Space, etc).
+- On your website, you absolutely have to have a way for people to sign up for your email list.
+This is called an opt-in form and can be easily added via a plug-in no matter what type of web design platform you use (WordPress, Square Space, etc).
 This is where organic traffic can find you and choose to be added to your list.

 - When you have customer appointments visiting companies or when they come see you at a trade show be sure to pass out a business card to each and every single person on the design team; not just the head designer.
 People move around in the fashion industry and you will want to stay connected to all of them.

-- At he same time, be sure to ask every single person you meet for their business cards.
+- At the same time, be sure to ask every single person you meet for their business cards.
 This way you are not leaving it up to them to come back.
 You can take the initiative in reaching out to these people in the future.

 - Keep an updated contact card of yourself and your business via i0s or android.
 Be sure to include company name, address, contact info, and all social media profile names so that people can follow you.
 After you have collected peoples business cards do a quick follow up email and include this complete contact card.
 Make it easy for them!
 Now you are in their phone and easy to find.